ossf/secure-sw-dev-fundamentals/secure_software_development_fundamentals.md

 #### Security Code Scanners/Static Application Security Testing (SAST) Tools

 Some tools analyze code specifically looking for vulnerabilities.
 They go by a variety of names, such as Static Application Security Testing (SAST) tools, security code scanners, security source code scanners (if they examine source code), binary code scanners (if they only examine executables), or just *static code analyzers*.
-Some people use the term SAST only when the tool analyzes source code ( for more details, see *[The AppSec alphabet soup: A guide to SAST, IAST, DAST, and RAS*P](https://www.synopsys.com/blogs/software-security/sast-iast-dast-rasp-differences/) by Fred Bals, 2018, and *[10 Types of Application Security Testing Tools: When and How to Use The*m](https://insights.sei.cmu.edu/sei_blog/2018/07/10-types-of-application-security-testing-tools-when-and-how-to-use-them.html) by Thomas Scanlon, 2018), but we will not limit the term that way.
+Some people use the term SAST only when the tool analyzes source code (for more details, see [*The AppSec alphabet soup: A guide to SAST, IAST, DAST, and RASP*](https://www.synopsys.com/blogs/software-security/sast-iast-dast-rasp-differences/) by Fred Bals, 2018, and [*10 Types of Application Security Testing Tools: When and How to Use Them*](https://insights.sei.cmu.edu/sei_blog/2018/07/10-types-of-application-security-testing-tools-when-and-how-to-use-them.html) by Thomas Scanlon, 2018), but we will not limit the term that way.

 The idea behind these tools is that many vulnerabilities have specific patterns.
 A tool designed to look for those patterns can report similar kinds of vulnerabilities.